solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 First, we'll add a Web Application Firewall (WAF) configuration, in order to protect our proxy, auth, and rate limit server against DOS or other types of malicious or destructive traffic.
-Gloo exposes this as another option when configuring routes, and provides the powerful modsecurity rule set and language to define WAF behavior in Envoy.
+Gloo Edge exposes this as another option when configuring routes, and provides the powerful modsecurity rule set and language to define WAF behavior in Envoy.
 In this example, we'll just use a very simple rule to show how it can be wired up.